Online Learning via Sequential Complexities: Minimax Value and Online Learnability

-Fix the sets $\F$ and $\X$ and consider the online learning model stated in the introduction.
+To proceed further in our analysis of the minimax value of the repeated game between the learner and the adversary, we need to make a few technical assumptions.
 We assume that $\F$ is a subset of a separable metric space.
 Let $\QD$ be the set of probability measures on $\F$ and assume that $\QD$ is weakly compact.
-We consider randomized learners who predict a distribution $q_t\in\QD$ on every round.
-We define the value of the game as
+In order to allow randomized prediction, we allow the learner to choose a distribution $q_t\in\QD$ on every round.
+The minimax value of the game is then defined as

-where $f_t$ has distribution $q_t$.
-We consider here the {\em adaptive} adversary who gets to choose each $x_t$ based on the history of moves $f_{1:t-1}$ and $x_{1:t-1}$.
+Henceforth, the notation $\Ex_{f\sim q}$ stands for the expectation operator integrating out the random variable $f$ with distribution $q$.
+We consider here the {\em adaptive} adversary who gets to choose each $z_t$ based on the history of moves $f_{1:t-1}$ and $z_{1:t-1}$.